vedph/pythia/docs/example.md

 ./pythia add-profiles c:\users\dfusi\desktop\pythia\example.json pythia
 ```

-### 3. Index Files

 Index the XML documents:

 ```ps1
 ./pythia index example c:\users\dfusi\desktop\pythia\*.xml pythia -t factory-provider.chiron -o
 ```

-If you want to run a preflight indexing before modifying the existing index, add the `-d` (=dry run) option.
+>If you want to run a preflight indexing before modifying the existing index, add the `-d` (=dry run) option.
 Also, option `-o` stores the content of each document into the index itself, so that we can later retrieve it by just looking at the index.

-Note that here we're using the Chiron-based Pythia factory provider to take advantage of the Latin phonology analyzer in Chiron.
-You should ensure that the corresponding plugin subfolder (`Pythia.Cli.Plugin.Chiron`) is present under the pythia CLI plugins folder.
+⚠️ Note that here we're using the Chiron-based Pythia factory provider to take advantage of the Latin phonology analyzer in Chiron.
+You should ensure that the corresponding plugin subfolder (`Pythia.Cli.Plugin.Chiron`) is present under the pythia CLI `plugins` folder.

 ## Inspecting Index